 When truckers’ negligence causes collisions on the road, they often lead to devastating and catastrophic injuries, such as brain injury or even death.
 In 2017, there were nearly 10,000 trucks involved in collisions in Kentucky.
-A Bowling Green, KY semi-truck accident lawyer at the Law Firm of Flora Templeton Stuart are committed to holding negligent truckers and their employers responsible for their actions and making highways safer.
+A Bowling green, KY semi-truck accident lawyers at Flora Templeton Stuart Accident Injury Lawyers are committed to holding negligent truckers and their employers responsible for their actions and making highways safer.

 Full compensation could mean an award for each of your economic and noneconomic damages relating to the commercial truck accident.
 Your attorney can help you understand what types of damages you may be eligible to receive based on the specifics of your accident case.
 Although each claim is unique, state laws in Kentucky allow all truck accident victims to seek the same main categories of compensation.

 Kentucky does not impose a cap on any type of damages in personal injury or wrongful death claims.
 You could receive as much as your lawyer can claim on your behalf.
 However, a cap of $750,000 on non-economic damages exists in most personal injury lawsuits.
-A lawyer from the Law Firm of Flora Templeton Stuart can help you maximize your payout during a trucking accident claim using proven negotiation strategies.
+A lawyer from Flora Templeton Stuart Accident Injury Lawyers can help you maximize your payout during a trucking accident claim using proven negotiation strategies.

 Many truck accident cases involve the negligence of the trucking company itself rather than a truck driver.
 The average trucking company oversees dozens of trucks and drivers, as well as operations such as cargo loading and ground traffic control.
 Trucking companies have many business responsibilities, including hiring reasonably safe drivers and properly training them.
 Negligence during hiring or training that ultimately leads to a truck accident could point to truck company liability.